SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

 CulebrONT has been mostly developed to work on an HPC.
 Let's see how to install it on HPC.

-Before start, let's me said that you can download CulebrONT where you want to install it, you don't need compilation.

 As CulebrONT uses many tools, you must install them through two possibilities.
 You need to chose one of them !

 1. Either through the |Singularity| containers,

 2. Or using the ``module load`` mode,

 Let's check steps for **HPC installation** :

 First of all clone our repository or download last version from https://github.com/SouthGreenPlatform/CulebrONT_pipeline and go inside our repository.
+You can download CulebrONT where you want to install it, compilation step is not needed.

 .. code-block:: bash